Diese Webseite verwendet Cookies

 Committees help us build the collective and hold us accountable to each other.
 We need to know what everyone is doing and when, so that we can coordinate our work.
 Committees help spread the work around, develop leaders and increase commitment and ownership.

-Committees should be made up of the people who are doing the work.
+Committees should be made up of the people who are doing the work and represent a diversity of identities and interests.

 This committee material includes the following steps: see TOC